sorcero/ingestum/docs/example-text.rst

         "version": "1.0"
     }

 There are many other transformations that we can apply to text sources.
 You might want to replace strings with the ``TextDocumentStringReplace`` transformer, or try more advanced concepts such as converting your document into ``passage`` documents, where you can add metadata such as ``tags`` and ``anchors``.
-There are also ``conditionals`` that allow you to apply transformers if and only if a specific condition is true.
+There are also ``Conditionals`` that allow you to apply transformers if and only if a specific condition is true.
 Check out our :doc:`reference` or our other :doc:`examples` for more ideas.

 Pipeline Example: Text Documents
 ================================

 A Python script can be used to configure a pipeline.
 See :doc:`pipelines` for more details.

 1. Build the framework
 ----------------------